Image text: "purple spots on skin featured image".

 • certain congenital disorders, present at or before birth, such as telangiectasia (fragile skin and connective tissue) or Ehlers-danlos syndrome.

 Acute ITP may occur in which symptoms usually begin abruptly.
 In children, the trigger can be a viral infection, with ITP symptoms appearing one to three weeks after the infection resolves.
 In adults, the trigger for acute ITP may not be obvious.
 The first sign of the illness may be a red or purple skin rash on the legs or abnormal bruising after only minor trauma.
-There also may be small areas of bleeding or “blood blisters” on the surface of the lips or gums, and frequent or severe nosebleeds.
+There also may be small areas of bleeding or “blood blisters” on the surface of the lips or gums and frequent or severe nosebleeds.

 You are recommended by experts to consult your doctor if your blood spots on the skin occur suddenly, without a known cause and are spreading.